 INSPIRE through advice, information, incentives.

-In areas where we have only an indirect influence, such as education and private sector, we can provide information and incentives to encourage behaviours and strategies that make positive contributions towards achieving an environmentally-sustainable District.
+In areas where we have only an indirect influence, such as education and private sector, we can provide information and incentives to encourage behaviours and strategies that positively contribute to achieving an environmentally-sustainable District.

 Enable and Engage